birdland/dlkit-doc/source/index.rst

 Get DLKit
 ---------
-The latest release of DLKit and related dependencies are available here: https://bitbucket.org/cjshaw/dlkit
+The latest release of DLKit and related dependencies are available here: https://bitbucket.org/cjshaw/

+The core MongoDB implemenation is located in the https://bitbucket.org/cjshaw/dlkit repository, which has sub-module dependencies on a number of the other repositories on the site.
+More information about this can be found in the introduction section.

 Testing
 -------